-Below the fans, you will see the three (3) DC/PWM fans: SYS\FAN, CHA\FAN, and AUX\FAN.
-These fans can only be set to a static speed percentage.
-Again, if you set the speed too low, however, the fan may stall; the stall speed will vary from fan to fan.
+The +/- buttons next to Smart allow you to set your fans at a static speed percentage, instead of a curve.
+If you set the speed too low, however, the fan may stall; the stall speed will vary from fan to fan.